logo-lakshmshree

 Parabolic SARProvides clear stop-loss levels.Works best in trending markets, not in choppy conditions.

-• Ignoring Market Context: For example, using trend-following indicators like EMA in a sideways market can lead to poor outcomes.
-Match the indicator to the market condition.
+• Mistake 3: Ignoring Market Context: Using a trend-following tool like EMA in a sideways market leads to false entries.
+Always match the indicator type with the market condition — trending or range-bound.

 Conclusion- Best Intraday Indicator